top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 In the beginning we again start from the picture you can see in [](#fig:image_start).
 In our case this is now the corrected image coming out form the _image_transformer_node_ and was implemented by the _anti instagram_ group.
 We then perform the follwing steps:

 **1.** In a first step we crop this picture to make our algorithm a little bit more efficient and due to our limited velocities, it makes no sense to detect obstacles which are not needed to be taken into consideration by our obstacle avoidance module.
 However, we do not simply crop the picture by a fixed amount of pixels, but we use the extrinsic calibration to neglect all the pixels which are farther away than a user defined threshold, which is at the moment at 1.7 meters.
-So the camount of pixels which are cropped are different for every duckiebot and depend on the extrinsics calibration.
+So the amount of pixels which are neglected are different for every duckiebot and depend on the extrinsics calibration.
 The resulting image can be seen in [](#fig:image_cropped).
-The calculations for this are quite simple (note that it still bargains for homogeneous coordinates):
+The calculations to find out where You have to cut the image are quite simple (note that it still bargains for homogeneous coordinates):

 \[
     p_{camera} = H^{-1}P_{world}